tidalcycles/tidalcycles.github.io/_patterns/continuous-patterns.md

 ```haskell
 d1 $ sound "hh*32" # cutoff (scale 0.001 0.1 $ slow 4 $ sine1) # resonance "0.1"
 ```

-> NOTE: `scale` only works with positive values, so it is not (yet?) possible
-> to scale to negative ranges.

 > NOTE: despite the fact that the oscillator functions produce continuous values,
 > they are still only heard during discrete sound events.